Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/README.md

 ## Technologies used

-- Vue.js for frontend
+- Vue.js for frontend, Bulman for CSS framework, Vercel for frontend deployment
-- FastAPI for backend
+- FastAPI for backend deployed using Uvicorn (should've used Gunicorn) being run behind a CDN (Cloudflare) for protection against DDOS attacks
+- Deployed using Docker on a DigitalOcean server and we have our API url from Namecheap